-3.1.4 It is observed that the condition of the roof covering and box guttering behind the south west tower and vestry chimney on the north slope is not possible at the time of inspection.
+3.1.4 It is observed that the condition of the roof covering and box guttering behind the southwest tower and vestry chimney on the north slope is not possible at the time of inspection.
+Plant growth is noted emanating from the edge of the back gutter to the tower and deterioration of the paint finish internally is noted.

-It is recommended that as a routine item of maintenance both 'hidden' roof areas are included in any future cycles of roof maintenance and are inspected by a competent roofing contractor.
+It is recommended that both 'hidden' box gutters are inspected by a competent roofing contractor and any defects attended to.